 - Cast iron is a ferromagnetic material, which means it can be magnetized.

-- Recycling cast iron is a common practice, making it an environmentally friendly material.
+- Recycling cast iron is common practice, making it an environmentally friendly material.

 Summary:

-Cast iron is a strong, versatile and economical material with many advantages.
-Its wear resistance, ease of casting and excellent vibration damping properties make it a valuable material in many areas.
-Although its brittleness must be taken into account, its wide range of applications and attractive price mean that cast iron remains a material of fundamental importance in construction, industry and crafts.
+Cast iron is a durable, versatile, and economical material with many advantages.
+Its wear resistance, ease of casting, and excellent vibration damping properties make it a valuable material in many fields.
+Although its brittleness must be taken into account, its wide range of applications and attractive price ensure that cast iron remains a fundamental material in construction, industry, and crafts.

 Comparative analysis